Jump to:

 Step 10.
 Accessorize

 You are bound to have a day when nothing is working to tame your flyaways.
-This is especially the case when it is humid outside or after the rain.
-On these days, make sure that you have some great accessories to tuck away your flyaways.
+This is especially the case when it is humid outside or after rain.
+On these days, make sure that you have some great accessories that you can use to hide or tuck away your flyaways.

 Use a headband or get some great bobby pins to tuck those hairs in.
 This way, you won’t be late as you try to fix your hair.